Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 #### 3.4.10.
 NSYSVER: the NEXTOR.SYS version changer

 Some MSX-DOS command line applications are known to check the version number of MSXDOS2.SYS (NEXTOR.SYS in the case of Nextor) and refuse to work if this number is smaller than a certain value, typically 2.20.
-This is a problem since the current NEXTOR.SYS version number is 2.1.
+This was a problem in Nextor 2, in which the NEXTOR.SYS version number was 2.1; starting with Nextor 3 the NEXTOR.SYS version number is 3.0 or higher (see _[2.14.
+Enhanced NEXTOR.SYS](#214-enhanced-nextorsys)_), so this check shouldn't be a problem anymore.

 As a workaround for this issue, starting at version 2.0 beta 2 the NEXTOR.SYS version number returned by the DOSVER function call is stored in RAM and can be changed easily (see the _[Nextor 3.0 Programmers Reference](Nextor%203.0%20Programmers%20Reference.md)_ document for more details).
-A command line tool that allows to easily do this change has been created as well, its name is NSYSVER.COM and can be used as follows:
+A command line tool that allows you to easily do this change has been created as well, its name is NSYSVER.COM and can be used as follows:

 ```
 NSYSVER <major version number>.<secondary version number>